gschmutz/bigdata-spark-workshop/06-data-types/README.md

 └── part-00001-4e0989a0-7992-4fcb-bfb6-d92db095acab-c000.avro
 ```

-Let's see the first 2 lines of the avro file.
+Let's see the first 2 lines of the avro file (adapt the file name).

 ```bash
 head -n 2 avro/part-00000-4e0989a0-7992-4fcb-bfb6-d92db095acab-c000.avro